 We were shown mandatory training logs by the laboratory manager.
-We were told that the laboratory had a matrix of job roles, showing the required training for each staff group.
-Staff had accounts with an external company to complete online mandatory training, and the laboratory manager had oversight of staff training, including being able to see the status of all their training.
+The service had a matrix of job roles, showing the required training for each staff group.
+Staff had accounts with an external company to complete online mandatory training, and the Laboratory manager had oversight of staff training, including being able to see the status of all their training.

-An overview of staffs completed mandatory training showed that their training was up to date.
-There was 100% completion of training amongst all staff groups (phlebotomists, administration staff, medical laboratory assistants, and biomedical scientists), showing a 90% average pass rate of all training that was undertaken.
+An overview of staffs completed mandatory training showed their training was up to date.
+There was 100% completion of training amongst all staff groups (phlebotomists, administration staff, medical laboratory assistants, and biomedical scientists), showing a 90% average pass rate of all training that had been undertaken.

-We looked at the records of thirty-three members of staff, which showed that they were up to date with their mandatory training.
-Training for most staff covered subjects such as: basic life support; control of substances hazardous to health (COSHH); fire safety; infection control, health and safety; first aid; recording information; safeguarding and protection; CYP: safeguarding children; reporting of injuries, diseases and dangerous occurrences regulations (RIDDOR); dignity in care; and GDPR Stage One.
-The laboratory manager and deputy laboratory manager were up to date with all of their training and had completed additional modules of training, which included: supervision; and risk assessment.
+Training for most staff covered subjects such as: basic life support; control of substances hazardous to health (COSHH); fire safety; infection control, health and safety; first aid; recording information; safeguarding and protection; (CYP) children and young person's safeguarding; reporting of injuries, diseases and dangerous occurrences regulations (RIDDOR); dignity in care; and GDPR Stage One.